-Working capital settlements generally have true-up periods ranging from 90 days to 180 days, dependent upon the transaction and nature of the business.
-Ideally, the working capital target, or peg, established in the purchase agreement was based upon historical activity during the due diligence process using assumptions and methodologies that are easily re-performed and analyzed.
+Working capital settlements generally have true-up periods ranging from 90 days to 180 days, depending on the transaction and nature of the business.
+Ideally, the working capital target, or private equity group (PEG), established in the purchase agreement was based upon historical activity during the due diligence process using assumptions and methodologies that are easily re-performed and analyzed.

-When the purchase agreement contains dollar for dollar settlement between a buyer and seller, as opposed to a range around the peg, getting the opening balance amounts right can be the difference in a significant payment multiple shifts, depending upon which direction settlement payment is due.
+When the purchase agreement contains a dollar-for-dollar settlement between a buyer and seller, as opposed to a range around the PEG, getting the opening balance amounts right can be the difference in a significant payment multiple shifts, depending upon which direction settlement payment is due.
 While the key measure of the liquidity of a company at a specific moment in time, working capital settlements can also contain other true-up mechanisms from a purchase agreement, such as for differences in cash delivered at closing or debt payoff amounts.

 Buyers should attempt to minimize estimates as much as possible in completing this settlement.
 Oftentimes opening balance sheet audit procedures may also be applied in the working capital settlement process.
 This can serve a dual purpose: